openrndr/openrndr-guide/docs/Tutorial_VectorsAndMatrices.md

 # Vectors and Matrices #

-RNDR extensively uses vector and matrix classes to pass positions and transforms around.
+OPENRNDR extensively uses vector and matrix classes to pass positions and transforms around.

-RNDR's vector and matrix classes are immutable, that means once they are constructed its value cannot be changed.
+OPENRNDR's vector and matrix classes are immutable, that means once they are constructed its value cannot be changed.

 ## Vectors ##